 Gateway of India

 This is a major landmark in Mumbai.
 British Government built it in 1924.
 It is located in Apollo Bunder and overlooks Mumbai harbour.
 Apollo was an important pier for embarkation and disembarkation of passengers and goods in the nineteenth century.
 The monument commemorates the visit of King George V and Queen Mary to Mumbai.
 Many years later, the last of the British troops left India through this gateway.
 It is a popular tourist attraction in the city.

 David Sassoon Library

-The library is in the historic Kala Ghoda area which hosts many heritage buildings including museums, art galleries and educational institutions.
+Historic buildings South Mumbai include David Sassoon library in the historic Kala Ghoda area which hosts many heritage buildings including museums, art galleries and educational institutions.
 The library dates back to 1870.
 Architects J. Campbell and G. E. Gosling designed it.
 Above the entrance portico is a white stone bust of David Sassoon, the Merchant Prince of Bombay.
 Born into a prominent Jewish family in Baghdad, David S. Sassoon became one of the foremost merchants of British India and a great philanthropist.
 The building is a fine example of Venetian Gothic architecture.
 Army and Navy building is another imposing stone building which stands next to David Sassoon Library

 Keneseth Eliyahoo Synagogue